Chamber, Advocate hosting candidates forum

-The Victoria Advocate and the Victoria Chamber of Commerce will co-host a candidates forum at 5:30 p.m.
-Thursday in the Walker auditorium at the University of Houston-Victoria.
+The candidate forum, hosted by The Victoria Advocate and the Victoria Chamber of Commerce, will be at 5:30 p.m.
+Thursday in the Walker Auditorium at the University of Houston-Victoria.
 Candidates for District 6 on the Victoria City Council and districts 1 and 6 on the Victoria school board will be featured.

-Readers can submit questions for the candidates prior to the forum by sending them to deliverydesk@vicad.com.
-Indicate in the subject line which race the question is intended for.
-The deadline to submit questions is noon Wednesday.

 The city council candidates are April L. Butler and Mark Loffgren.